Early White Hair: Myths, Facts, Causes and Prevention Tips

 Tip 1: Maintain a Balanced Diet

-A well-balanced diet can help manage the white hair problem organically.
-Consuming food rich in certain vitamins and antioxidants plays a crucial role in maintaining hair health.
-Aim to include:
+A well-balanced diet supports overall hair health and may help slow premature greying. .
+Consuming food rich in vitamins and antioxidants may play a crucial role in maintaining hair health.
+Try to include foods rich in the following vitamins and minerals in your diet:

 • Folate (Vitamin B9): Leafy greens, legumes, and fortified cereals are excellent sources of this vitamin.